staceybrandsma/staceybrandsma.github.io/docs/README.md

 # Experience

+## Senior Digital AI Product Management Lead ~ Amgen
+As the domain lead for AI product management within Global Patient Safety at Amgen, I am responsible for driving the digital strategy that brings our long-term vision for patient safety to life through technology and innovation.
+I lead the end-to-end lifecycle of AI product development — from strategic planning and problem discovery to product definition, prototyping, and MVP delivery.
+My work centers on translating complex safety challenges into scalable, AI-enabled solutions that enhance pharmacovigilance operations and enable more proactive safety decision-making.

+Key Initiatives:
+- AI-Driven Document Authoring Platform
+  - Leading the development of an intelligent, modular system to automate the creation of periodic safety reports and other regulatory safety documents.
+  - Leveraging generative AI and document intelligence to reduce manual workload and improve consistency across all safety documentation.

+- Safety Assessment Generation Engine
+  - Designing a platform that enhances traditional safety signal assessment using AI and data-driven methods.
+  - Integrating structured and unstructured data to support faster, more informed signal detection, evaluation, and reporting.

+- Safety Risk Prediction & Prevention
+  - Building machine learning models to predict product-level safety risks and adverse event likelihood.
+  - Identifying causal risk factors in specific patient populations to enable earlier intervention and proactive risk management.

 ## Principal Data Scientist ~ Amgen
 _Principal Data Scientist - August 2024 to present_\
 _Senior Data Scientist - July 2021 to August 2024_\